fabiankaraben/nodejs-mini-projects/README.md

     basic/24-validation-with-joi

 25. **ORM with Prisma**
-    This is a database ORM service in Node.js with TypeScript, using Prisma with SQLite, CRUD operations, no APIs, and Docker deployment for schema management.
+    This is a database ORM service in Node.js with TypeScript, using Prisma with SQLite, CRUD operations, no APIs, and Docker Compose deployment for schema management.
     basic/25-orm-with-prisma

 26. **Redis Cache Connector**
-    This is a caching layer in Node.js with TypeScript, connecting to Redis, set/get keys, no APIs, and Docker/Kubernetes deployment for cache intro.
+    This is a caching layer in Node.js with TypeScript, connecting to Redis, set/get keys, no APIs, and Docker Compose deployment for cache intro.
     basic/26-redis-cache-connector

 27. **RabbitMQ Publisher**
-    This is a message producer in Node.js with TypeScript, publishing to RabbitMQ queue, amqplib, no consumer, and Docker deployment for MQ basics.
+    This is a message producer in Node.js with TypeScript, publishing to RabbitMQ queue, amqplib, no consumer, and Docker Compose deployment for MQ basics.
     basic/27-rabbitmq-publisher

 28. **S3 File Uploader**
-    This is a cloud storage uploader in Node.js with TypeScript, uploading to MinIO (S3 compatible), using AWS SDK, POST endpoint, and Docker deployment for object storage.
+    This is a cloud storage uploader in Node.js with TypeScript, uploading to MinIO (S3 compatible), using AWS SDK, POST endpoint, and Docker Compose deployment for object storage.
     basic/28-s3-file-uploader

 29. **PDF Generator**